top of page

 Our Vision

-We desire to see followers of Jesus unite around the common goal of growing God’s kingdom through life-on-life discipleship.
+We desire to see followers of Jesus unite around the common goal of growing God’s kingdom in maturity and multiplication through life-on-life disciplemaking.

 Our Vision